 1. Sugar makes a hot sauce sweeter

 Sugar gives a distinct flavor to a hot sauce and compliments it well against the heat.
-Some sugars will ad more “sweetness” than others so be careful with what you are adding and start with small amounts.
+Some sugars will add more “sweetness” than others so be careful with what you are adding and start with small amounts.
 The same amount of agave nectar will taste much sweeter than granulated sugar.
 Read more below.

 Sugars are compared to sucrose and diluted in a series of solutions to be tasted for their level of sweetness on the final results, much like hot peppers on the Scoville scale.
 Although this scale is not necessarily measuring the sweetness of a substances, it is comparing it to others on the list and the ranking of sweetness is all relative against each different type of sugar.

 Other substances can rank on the scale of sweetness and are not considered sugar but may have sugar substances in them.
-Chocolate contains sugar but is not as sweet and contains other flavor like cocoa that offer a uniqueness to a hot sauce.
-I will be honest…I don’t really like a hot sauce chocolate combination.
+Chocolate contains sugar but is not as sweet and contains other flavors like cocoa that offer a uniqueness to a hot sauce.
+I will be honest…I don’t really like a hot sauce and chocolate combination.